tonyliew95/Road-Surface-Condition-Detection/README.md

 Summary:

-This project detect road surface condition using image processing technique The language use for this project is python
+1.This project detect road surface condition using image processing technique

+2.The language use for this project is python

-Library used for this project is opencv, a free open-source vision computing library Framework use for this project is PyQt5
+3.Library used for this project is opencv, a free open-source vision computing library

+4.Framework use for this project is PyQt5